rnblanco/MisionerosVicentinos/README.md

 - Apache Server.

 ## Guide
-1. Clone the repository in the folder where the php files run on your computer (/ htdocs for windows and / var / www / html for Linux).
+1. Clone the repository in the folder where the php files run on your computer ( /htdocs for windows and /var/www/html for Linux).
 2. Import the file found in /backend/backups/paulinos.sql as a new database.
 3. Use the relevant credentials for your local server in the database connection file /backend/conexion.php.